The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 "'Master we saw someone who is not one of us driving out devils in your name, and because he was not one of us we tried to stop him.'
 39 But Jesus said.
 'You must not stop him; no one who works a miracle in my name could soon speak evil of me.
 40 Anyone who is not against us is for us."
 Mark9,38-40.

-This edict opens the door to the thousand year "Dark Ages" wherein the church, in various degrees, is both the governing political force and also decreeing religious law backed up by its own political force.
+This edict opens the door to the thousand year "Dark Ages" after the fall of the political empire in 476 AD, wherein the church, in various degrees, is both the governing political force and also decreeing religious law backed up by its own political force.

-A juridical church, made one by man's law and man's creeds is not biblical.
+A juridical church, made one by man made laws and man's creeds is not biblical.
 Such as fees for baptisms, burials on only certain lands, marriage fees and licenses, all of which determine one's standing with the church, and God, and salvation, and ability to make a living.

-I talk to some Protestants, who seem somewhat romantic about church history, who suggest that "there were always pockets of the true faithful outside the confines of the Roman church."
-As much as I want to believe this, I want more proof.
-I think we should save our bravado for the predicted day when we too, like our forbears, will be put to the test.
+I talk to some Protestants, who seem somewhat romantic about church history, who repeatedly say "there were always pockets of the true faithful outside the confines of the Roman church."
+As much as I want to believe this, and I know the victors write the history, I want more proof.
+I think we should save our bible bravado for the predicted day when we too, like our forbears, will be put to the test.

 7. 418 AD Council of Carthage decrees that babies are born with original sin, and thus the heretofore rare infant baptism, mentioned by Tertullian in 220 AD, becomes the law of the church.

 This is the Nicolaitan grand-daddy of them all.
-It tacitly telling folks everything is all right so long as you're baptized as an infant.
+It tells folks everything is all right, you automatically get grace by automatically getting infant baptized.

 All you have to do is get baptized into the state church.

-Thereby, the rigid sacramental sheep-pen mode of the church is born.
-Now every family in all Christendom has to come to it immediatly upon every birth, then back for confirmation-communion, then in twentieth century back for communion separate from confirmation, then back for confirmation, and then back for marriage, and funerals etc.
+Thereby, the rigid sacramental sheep-pen mode of the Christendom church is born.
+Now every family in all Christendom has to come to it immediatly upon every birth, then back for confirmation-communion, then in twentieth century back for communion separate from confirmation, then back for confirmation, and then back for marriage, and funerals etc for the claimed or apparent automatic church-priest-made sacramental grace.

-With infant baptism, the Nicolaitan system decrees the Holy Ghost for the performance of church "sacraments" regardless of the personal faith of anyone involved.
+With infant baptism, the Nicolaitan system decrees and commands the presence of Holy Ghost via the performance of seven RCC "sacraments."
 This is not acceptable to the God of the bible.
-The God of Israel, cannot be forced to do anything.
-It's always his choice to accept our faith or "sacrifice" as he sees fit.
+The God of Israel, cannot be deemed to confer grace but on His terms of personal faith for faith acts in His word done in a timely fashion according to the specific norms and precepts of that word.
+It's always his choice to accept our faith or spiritual sacrifice (1Peter2,5) as he sees fit.

-Note the broad and re-emerging theme, as the Roman Political empire Empire is crumbling, the power of the church is rising, especially with infant baptism.
+Note the broad and re-emerging theme at this time that as the Roman political empire is crumbling the power of the church is rising, especially with infant baptism.

-A person on a desert island could read the bible a hundred times and the idea of infant baptism would never cross his mind.
+A person on a desert island could read the New Testament bible a hundred times and the idea of infant baptism would never cross his or her mind.

-If a church can decree infant baptism almost four hundred years after Jesus rises, it can decree just about anything, even redefine salvation itself.
-If infant baptism is an ok hierarchical decree so it's ok to publish dogmas as expediency dictates, and assume political power itself as the church becomes the state as we shall see.
+If a church can decree infant baptism confers the grace of God almost four hundred years after Jesus rises, it can decree just about anything, even redefine salvation itself.
+If infant baptism is an ok hierarchical decree then it's OK to publish dogmas as expediency dictates, and assume political power itself as the church becomes the state and later the Holy Roman Empire as we shall see.

 8. 530AD Emperor Justinian gives Roman Bishop right to hear appeals of other big bishops (Patriarchs) in the church, and in 533AD declares Bishop of Rome to be head over all the churches.